-However, Mozambique remains one of the ten poorest countries in the world.
-Modern contraceptive prevalence is a very low 12 percent, and only 60 percent of women have knowledge of any method of family planning.
-The average woman in Mozambique has six children, and the majority of women give birth at least once by the age of 20.
+Mozambique remains one of the ten poorest countries in the world.
+Modern contraceptive prevalence is a very low 11.3 percent, one of the lowest rates in sub-Saharan Africa, and only 60 percent of women have knowledge of any method of family planning.
+As a result, the fertility rate is particularly high and has risen from an average of 5.5 children per woman of reproductive age in 2003 to 5.9 in 2011.

-HIV/AIDS is a serious problem in Mozambique.
+HIV/AIDS continues to be a serious problem in Mozambique.
 The prevalence of AIDS among pregnant women is about 12 percent, and if the HIV/AIDS incidence rate does not decline, Mozambique’s already low average life expectancy (about 44 years for women and 42 years for men) will drop over the next ten years.

 In 2013, DKT’s program provided over 2 million condoms, over 140,000 oral contraceptives, and more than 61,000 misoprostol pills for 100,245 CYPs.